Ethical approval is approved by the University Health Network (UHN) Research Ethics Board.

 Participants will sit on a chair with one arm extended downward, and with the other arm on an armrest of the chair.
 The extended arm will be fixed by a wristcuff and a chain down to the floor, with a loadcell between the floor and the end of chain.
 The loadcell will measure the exerted force.
 The anatomical location for ultrasound probe and electrode placement will be identified for each participant.
 The ultrasound probe will be placed on 3 muscles: the trapezius, the supraspinatus, and the infraspinatus.
 Two ultrasonic pictures will be taken of each.
 Care will be taken to image the region of the muscle that was not mechanically impacted by the insertion of the needle or injection of the substance.
 The area will then be cleaned with alcohol and water.

 The Delsys Galelio surface sensor, and the intramuscular needle electrode will be placed directly on the trapezius' identified area.
 Participants will be asked to gently contract their trapezius muscle.
 They will be instructed to perform a gradually increasing contraction in isometric condition, in a controlled manner with a monitor showing the exerted force as well as the target force.
 They will hold this contraction at 30% of their maximal voluntary contraction, and then perform a gradually decreasing contraction to rest.
-This will be performed four times for each type of study intervention and before as well as after each intervention, namely topical control cream, topical capsaicin at 50ug and 100 ug, injection of the superior aspect of the superior fascia followed by intramuscular injection with these two concentrations of capsaicin.
-The placement of these latter will be verified by ultrasound guidance.
+This will be performed four times for each participant before as well as after the intervention.
+The placement of the injection needles will be verified by ultrasound guidance.
 The intramuscular needle will then be removed and participants will be bandaged and cared for appropriately by the expert physician performing the experiment.
 Following this, ultrasound pictures will be taken again from the same muscles mentioned previously.
 Participants will be re-examined to determine if there were any adverse effects from the experimental procedures.
 If any occurred, then these will be carefully managed by the medical members of the research team and recorded.
 Participants will be asked to remain at the lab for an additional 30 minutes to ensure they are well prior to leaving (Figure 2).

 Central sensitization and measurement techniques